 Think of a skill you’d like to learn and see if you can learn it online.
 What digital devices will you need to access the learning?

 Our personal lives have changed a lot thanks to digital devices.
-We use them for entertainment, doing our shopping, manage our finances and even to control our home appliances.
+We use them for entertainment, doing our shopping, managing our finances and even to control our home appliances.

 We use entertainment systems as well as personal computers and tablets to watch film & TV, listen to music & play video games.